-Galleries: this involved the infill of existing open-stacks to create long clear-span spaces.
+3. Galleries: This involved the infill of existing open-stacks to create long clear-span spaces.
 Strengthening of the new loading bay floor slab was required to take an articulated lorry.
 A complicated 3D model of the structure for the gallery infills was created to study the interaction between new and existing frame elements.

-The Enabling Works required the insertion of two new fire fighting stairs and lifts and the realignment of major M&E services, all whilst the museum was still operating.
+4. The Enabling Works required the insertion of two new fire fighting stairs and lifts and the realignment of major M&E services, all whilst the museum was still operating.

-The Granton Storage Building is a new build steel frame required to house most of the decanted artefacts during the building works.
+5. The Granton Storage Building is a new build steel frame required to house most of the decanted artefacts during the building works.

-Colin has also been working on the installation and new support works for the larger exhibits, as well as some new museum features.
+Colin also worked on the installation and new support works for the larger exhibits, as well as some new museum features.
 One of these features is the 'Window on the World', which is a particularly striking feature within the central Grand Gallery.
 Several hundred exhibits showcase the diversity of the museum's collections and include a gyrocopter, whale bones, a railway signal, and the iconic Stephenson 'Rocket' locomotive.
 Two 20 metre tall steel frames were designed to house this wonder wall.
 The 'Array' is another new feature, suspended from the trussed arched roofs of the gallery that formerly housed the blue-whale skeleton.
-By strengthening the arches we have allowed a large range of animals to be suspended overhead creating a mobile.
+By strengthening the arches we have allowed a large range of animals to be suspended overhead, creating a mobile.

 Opening up the building has brought new life to a much loved Edinburgh institution.
 Within one month of reopening the museum attracted over 500,000 visitors, far surpassing anticipated visitor targets.